 The purpose of knee pads is different from sleeves and braces.
 The main purpose of knee pads is not to prevent damage to the ligaments and tendons, but to soften external impact from opposing players or the floor.

 These pads have become very popular with basketball players in recent years, and allow players to attack with an added sense of security.
 In addition to providing compression, they also prevent floor burns and dampen the pain after banging knees with an opponent.
 As such, they are a great piece of gear for basketball players with an attacking style similar to a young Derrick Rose or Russell Westbrook.
+A popular example of a knee pad is the McDavid 6446.

 So what do you need in your specific case?